18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 The Providence Children’s Museum (100 South Street) has you covered; hours of education and entertainment await!

-With a focus on play as a way of building character, the space encourages kids of all ages to explore, create, and just have fun.
+The space focuses on play as a way of building character and encourages kids of all ages to explore, create, and just have fun.

-The museum also uses 40% of its overall budget to welcome visitors for free or for reduced prices so that even more kids can use play as a means of learning in this safe, inclusive space.
+The museum also uses 40% of its overall budget to welcome visitors for free or at reduced prices so that even more children can learn through play in this safe, inclusive space.

 Rhode Island Museum of Science and Art (RIMOSA)